 How You Can Treat Your Allergies

-One alternative is to discontinue contact lens wear for a period of time. another option is the use of prescription eye drops to relieve the redness, inflammation and discomfort cause by the allergies. some eye drops are also now available over the counter and will provide similar relief.
-Clean your contact lenses after each use to removes the debris that attract the substances that may trigger an allergic reaction.
+One alternative is to discontinue contact lens wear for a while.
+Another option is to use prescription eye drops to relieve the redness, inflammation, and discomfort caused by the allergies.
+There are now eye drops available over the counter that can provide similar relief.
+Clean your contact lenses after each use to remove debris that may trigger an allergic reaction.

-An appropriate response to contact lens solution allergies is to use products labeled “sensitive eyes” or “thimerosal-free”.
+One helpful response to contact lens solution allergies may be to use products labeled “sensitive eyes” or “thimerosal-free.”
 Nowadays, most solutions are of this kind.
-Check all products to ensure yourself you’re not using those products that have chemicals that may be causing your allergies. your eye care practitioner may recommend that you see an allergist in an effort to determine your specific allergies.
+Check all products to ensure that they do not contain chemicals that may be causing your allergies.
+Your eye care practitioner may recommend that you see an allergist to determine what your specific allergies are.

-You can also consider wearing daily disposable lenses since they avoid the buildup of allergens on the lens surface and also eliminate exposure to disinfecting solutions and lens cleaning products that may cause allergic reactions.
-Another possibility is to discontinue contact lens wear or to, at least, use contacts on a part-time basis.
+You can also consider wearing daily disposable lenses in order to avoid the buildup of allergens on the lens surface and eliminate exposure to disinfecting solutions and lens cleaning products that may cause allergic reactions.

 Still, if glasses are not an option for you, you may need to switch to preservative-free care products.
-Some of these have what’s called a “disappearin” preservative that’s gone before the solution comes in contact with your eyes. hydrogen peroxide systems are preservative-free.
+Some of these have what’s called a “disappearing” preservative that’s gone before the solution comes into contact with your eyes.
+Hydrogen peroxide systems are preservative-free.
 The neutralizing step eliminates the preservative and makes the solution less irritating to your eyes.
 Look for products that are preservative free, but have an expiration date.
 Non-aerosol preservative-free saline will generally last about two weeks after opening.